 4. LUXURY brands – Winning, Di Nardo, Mizuno

 This is the premium stuff!
 I would say only pros or those that are THAT serious and finicky with their boxing shoes will go for these.
 They’re extremely high quality but also way more expensive.
 For most people, these seem unnecessary because other shoes cost only 1/4th of what these cost and still perform exceptionally well.
 I think they’re great if you want a specific look or just like having the Ferrari equivalent of boxing shoes.
-I’m actually having a custom pair of Di Nardo’s made at this moment and will review it as soon as it’s available.
+I have a custom pair of Di Nardo’s made at this moment and will release my official review for them soon.